cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 1. Hash the private key skS, 32 octets, using SHA-512.
 Let h denote the resulting digest.
-Construct the secret scalar s1 from the first half of the digest, and the corresponding public key A1, as described in {{RFC8032, Section 5.1.5}}.
+Construct the secret scalar s1 from the first half of the digest, and the corresponding public key A1, as described in {{Section 5.1.5 of RFC8032}}.
 Let prefix1 denote the second half of the hash digest, h[32],...,h[63].
 1. Construct the blind_ctx as concat(bk, 0x00, ctx), where bk is a 32-byte octet
    string, hash the result using SHA-512(blind_ctx), and store the digest in a 64-octet large buffer, denoted b.
 Interpret the lower 32 bytes buffer as a little-endian integer, forming a secret scalar s2.
-Note that this explicitly skips the buffer pruning step in {{RFC8032, Section 5.1.5}}.
+Note that this explicitly skips the buffer pruning step in {{Section 5.1.5 of RFC8032}}.
 Let prefix2 denote the second half of the hash digest, b[32],...,b[63].
 1. Compute the signing scalar s = s1 \* s2 (mod L) and the signing public key A = ScalarMult(G, s).
 1. Compute the signing prefix as concat(prefix1, prefix2).
-1. Run the rest of the Sign procedure in {{RFC8032, Section 5.1.6}} from step (2) onwards using the modified scalar s, public key A, and string prefix.
+1. Run the rest of the Sign procedure in {{Section 5.1.6 of RFC8032}} from step (2) onwards using the modified scalar s, public key A, and string prefix.

 # Ed448ph and Ed448

-This section describes implementations of BlindPublicKey, UnblindPublicKey, and BlindKeySign as modifications of routines in {{RFC8032, Section 5.2}}.
-BlindKeyGen invokes the key generation routine specified in {{RFC8032, Section 5.2.5}} and outputs only the private key.
+This section describes implementations of BlindPublicKey, UnblindPublicKey, and BlindKeySign as modifications of routines in {{Section 5.2 of RFC8032}}.
+BlindKeyGen invokes the key generation routine specified in {{Section 5.2.5 of RFC8032}} and outputs only the private key.
 This section assumes a context value `ctx` has been configured or otherwise chosen by the application.

 ## BlindPublicKey and UnblindPublicKey